Pengutronix Kernel Contributions in 2021

 Looking through the impressive list of 675 patches and knowing all the engineering stories behind small one-liners as well as super-huge patch series, I think we can be satisfied with what we improved in the kernel in 2021.
 A lot of interaction with the other kernel developers and maintainers happened along the way, and we learned a lot.

 And, last but not least, quite many customer problems got solved in a sustainable way.
 Issues that are fixed in mainline will not hurt other people out there in the future.
-So please, if you would have been hit by a problem that we (or others in the community) already solved, please express your thankfullness by bringing your patches mainline as well :-)
+So please, if you would have been hit by a problem that we (or others in the community) already solved, please express your thankfulness by bringing your patches mainline as well. :-)